How USMLE Step 1 Going Pass/Fail Will Affect DO Students

-While this may sound like great news, as there will be less stress associated with Step 1, it is clear that this change will have significant secondary effects particularly on students at Osteopathic medical schools.
+In 2022 the Step 1 scoring system changed from a scored exam to pass/fail.
+While this may sound like great news, as there is now less stress associated with Step 1, it is clear that this change will have significant secondary effects, particularly on students at Osteopathic medical schools.
 The most likely change is that the conversion of USMLE Step 1 to a pass/fail scoring system will likely cause USMLE Step 2 CK to become the standard by which residency programs measure and compare applicants for interviews and for the residency match.

 The fundamental idea is that a DO student is considered a more risky residency applicant compared to an allopathic US medical graduate.
 Therefore a higher score on Step 1 suggests (to the residency program) that they are properly prepared for the program.